trxtraining/bcms_s3/README.markdown

 A [BrowserCMS](http://www.browsercms.org) module to allow storage of images and files on the Amazon S3 storage facility

+Note: This is fork of the original [bcms_s3 project](https://github.com/aunderwo/bcms_s3).
+It has been updated to work with BrowserCMS 3.5.0 and will be published as a gem named bcms_aws_s3 (mainly due to gem ownership).

 ## Features

 * Allows uploaded files to be stored on Amazon S3.
 * Option to change caching to suit heroku and/or use 'www' as the prefix for the non-cms site.

+Note that all file uploaded here are **publicly accessible** on AWS S3, though the paths are pretty hard to guess.

+## Installation

+	$ gem install bcms_aws_s3

+And the following to your gem file

+	gem "bcms_aws_s3"

+Create a config/s3.yml with your credentials (see below).
+All files uploaded to the CMS will not be pushed and stored on Amazon s3.

 ## Using S3 for file storage